Are you getting a restful night’s sleep?

 Our Sleep Support with Melatonin spray provides an option for those who prefer a delicious-tasting spray.
 It’s the perfect size for slipping into your pocket or purse, and you can take it with or without food.

 To get the best results from our Sleep Support spray, about an hour before bedtime, simply spray the raspberry-flavored spray directly into your mouth, hold for a few seconds and swallow.

 Precisely metered to provide the right dose (5 sprays provides 1.5 mg of melatonin), Sleep Support spray is easy to use.
 Plus, it’s perfect for travel, as it requires no water.

 Best of all, Sleep Support spray contains no added sugar, starch, soy, salt, gluten, artificial flavors or colors.

 Please note that our Sleep Support spray is only available with 1.5 mg melatonin.
-If you want higher levels of melatonin to support your immune health while you sleep, choose our Sleep Support tablets in your choice of 5 mg and 10 mg of melatonin.
+If you want higher levels of melatonin to support your immune health while you sleep, choose our Sleep Support capsules in your choice of 5 mg and 10 mg of melatonin.

 Two Unique Blends Help You Relax and Unwind